isaacnmm/pestpolicy-hugo2XX/content/posts/are-plug-in-mosquito-repellents-safe/index.md

 A bottle of it provides up to seven night's protection.
 The plugin releases an odourless scent that is extremely powerful against mosquitoes but harmless to humans.

 It has an active ingredient called Transfluthrin.
-It has a battery
-- powered version making it usable in locations where power supply isn't readily accessible.
+It has a battery-powered version making it usable in locations where power supply isn't readily accessible.
 It doesn't produce any noise nor emit any chemical smells.
 For the best results, turn it on an hour before you sleep.

 ###  5. MosquitoKiller Plugin Repellant